astridx/meinblog/content/posts/joomla/41joomla-template-positionen.en.md

   - Joomla
 ---

 Our template should dynamically display the Joomla content from components, modules and plugins at different positions.
-How module positions are integrated in the template is the topic of this chapter.
+How module positions are integrated in the template is the topic of this chapter.<!-- \index{template!positions} -->

 ## For the impatient